Russia-Ukraine: What to know as Russia attacks Ukraine - NewsBreak

 The European Union-led peacekeeping force in Bosnia announced that it would double the number of its ground troops to prevent ripple effects from the conflict in Ukraine.

-The force, known as EUFOR, described the step as a precautionary move.
+The force described the step as a precautionary move.
 “The deterioration of the security situation internationally has the potential to spread instability” to the ethnically divided Balkan country, it said.

 A staunchly pro-Russian Bosnian Serb leader, Milorad Dodik, has for years advocated the separation of the semi-autonomous Bosnian Serb mini-state from the rest of the country.